-The recession has impacted on Spanish youth in various ways.
-The best known is the high rate of youth unemployment in Spain and another one which is less well known but has major social repercussions is the new social and political activism triggered by the recession.
-The day of protest on 15 May 2011 (15M) was a landmark in the mobilisation of young people and contributed both to greater visibility for youth movements and to a rethinking of policies on youth and youth work.
-Although, as already mentioned in this section, Spain does not have a specific youth work policy, the economic crisis and the youth movements and platforms which emerged from 15M have in a way enhanced the institutional role of youth work.
+The recession has affected Spanish youth in various ways.
+The best known is the high rate of youth unemployment in Spain and another that is less well known but has major social repercussions is the new social and political activism triggered by the recession.
+The day of protest on 15 May 2011 (the 15-M movement) was a landmark in the mobilisation of young people and contributed both to greater visibility for youth movements and to a rethinking of policies on youth and youth work.
+Although, as already mentioned in this section, Spain does not have a specific youth work policy, the economic crisis and the youth movements and platforms which emerged from 15-M have in a way enhanced the institutional role of youth work.
 According to Tejerina (2010), the Spanish party-political system is to some extent the legacy of the bi-party system of the democratic transition, just as Spain's social movements are the legacy of the Franco regime's cultural policy (delegitimisation of certain forms of protest).
-However, the economic crisis and the 15M movement have given rise to new, not strictly institutionalised forms of youth mobilisation such as the re-emergence of the anti-Bologna student movement, the "Youth without a Future" movement, the various anti-eviction platforms and the many other forms of action which may be seen in various local areas.
-For the youth social movements which emerged after 15M, social networks and the Internet are crucial for organising debate, mobilisation and social and political participation (Castells, 2012; Gil García, 2012).
+However, the economic crisis and the 15-M movement have given rise to new, not strictly institutionalised forms of youth mobilisation such as the re-emergence of the anti-Bologna student movement, the "Youth without a future" movement, the various anti-eviction platforms and the many other forms of action which can be seen in various local areas.
+For the youth social movements which emerged after 15-M, social networks and the internet are crucial for organising debate, mobilisation and social and political participation (Castells 2012; Gil García 2012).
 For example, the youth-led "We're not leaving, they're kicking us out" campaign was promoted by means of videos, graphic designs and interactive work on social networks, mainly Facebook and Twitter, and was very successful in terms of youth participation and mobilisation.
 In the Spanish context, marked by a protracted recession, insecure living conditions for young people and a high degree of disaffection with the traditional structures of social, economic and political life, we are seeing the emergence of new dissident forms of social and political mobilisation in which young people play a major role.
 These alternative forms of participation exist side by side with the traditional forms of social and political participation.
-It is precisely the nation's institutions which must find a response to the precarious situation of young people through active employment policies which up to now have not achieved their objectives.
-It remains to be seen how the European "Youth Guarantee" scheme, to which a large budget has been allocated in each country and whose aim is to guarantee jobs for young people in the first few months after obtaining a qualification, will translate into life opportunities for young people.
-The labour market integration of young people under decent conditions could be a first step towards reducing the high levels of political disaffection among young people and restoring confidence in institutions as a form of social cohesion and structuring.
+It is precisely the nation's institutions that must find a response to the precarious situation of young people through active employment policies that up to now have not achieved their objectives.
+It remains to be seen how the European Youth Guarantee scheme, to which a large budget has been allocated in each country and whose aim is to guarantee jobs or alternatives in education and training for young people in the first few months after obtaining a qualification, will translate into life opportunities for young people.
+The labour market integration of young people under decent conditions could be a first step towards reducing the high levels of political disaffection among them and restoring confidence in institutions as a form of social cohesion and structuring.